 “How will it make me feel if I accomplish this?

 Allow yourself time to explore the goals before throwing them out there.
-It’s crucial to understand your goals, why you want to achieve them and what achievement of these goals will look like for you.
+It’s crucial to understand your goals, why you want to achieve them, and what achievement of these goals will look like for you.

 EASY DOES IT

-It’s possible to manipulate your dopamine levels by setting small goals and then accomplishing them.
-This is because each time you succeed, the longer your brain stores the information that allowed you to do so well in the first place.
+It’s possible to manipulate your dopamine levels by setting small goals and accomplishing them.
+This is because each time you succeed, the longer your brain stores the information that allows you to do so well in the first place.
 Why?
 Because with EACH success, your brain is releasing dopamine!
 Hence success breeds more success.

 What’s the best way to eat an elephant?
 ONE BITE AT A TIME

 We’ve heard it a thousand times.
 It makes sense, right?
 If we try to get it down all at once, we will have some significant indigestion, and it’s just not possible.

 The same concept applies to our goals.
 Don’t think you have to fix everything all at once.
 Small changes pave the way for more significant changes.
 Ask yourself, “What can I do today to help me accomplish my goal.”
 Use this to stay focused each day while rewarding yourself with bursts of dopamine along the way!